fabricecordelieres/Arduino_Light_Source_Switch/README.md

 *This repository contains all the informations about the design of an automated light source switch for microscopy.*

 Original idea, thinking and design: [Fabrice P .
 Cordelières](https://github.com/fabricecordelieres) and [Patrice Mascalchi](https://github.com/pmascalchi).

-Trick to make Arduino controllable from MicroManager by mimicking a device's communication protocol inspired by [Jérôme Mutterer](https://github.com/mutterer)
+Special trick used to make the Arduino controllable from MicroManager by mimicking a device's communication protocol inspired by [Jérôme Mutterer](https://github.com/mutterer)

 ## Required parts